 WPA3: It uses an equivalent 192-bit cryptographic strength in WPA3-Enterprise mode and mandates AES-128 in CCM mode as the minimum encryption algorithm in WPA3-Personal mode.

-The wireless protected access security certification program protects data against modification risks using the message integrity check.
+Using the message integrity check, the wireless protected access security certification program protects data against modification risks.
 It supersedes the cyclic redundancy check for error detection and correction, earlier used in WEP.

 How to find a network security key

 You can find a network security key in different ways, depending on the type of device where you’re searching for it.

 Finding a network security key on a router

 A network security key is often labeled on the exterior of a router.
 You should look for a small sticker at the back or the bottom of the device.
 If it’s not available there, check its packaging box or the manual that came with it from the manufacturer.

 You will usually have your key set printed on the bottom of the router your ISP provides when you take a broadband deal from them.
 The key can be changed, but make sure you don't lose it.